zacharygriffee/dagify/readme.md

 - **Computed Nodes:**
   Derive new nodes from one or more dependencies that automatically recompute when any dependency changes.
 Computed functions can return either a plain (synchronous) value or an asynchronous source (Promise or Observable).
 In the latter case, the node is flagged as asynchronous.

+- **Deep Equality Checking for Object/Array Values:**
+  When a node’s value is an object or array, Dagify uses deep equality checking to ensure that nested changes are detected only when the new value is not deeply equal to the previous value.
+This means that setting a node with a value that is deeply equal to its current value will not trigger an update.

 - **Reactive Graph Support:**
   Organize nodes into a `ReactiveGraph` for structured dependency management, automatic cycle prevention, and internal Buffer key handling.